tsalohei/tiralab-taru/documentation/implementation.md

   * Class HuffmanTree gets an instance of Input in the constructor parameter.
 This class builds a tree structure, and returns the root node for the tree.
   * Class Output is responsible for saving the coded input into a file.

+## Sources and references

+The materials from course "Tietorakenteet ja algoritmit, 2019" have been used when writing own data structures: [link](https://tira-s19.mooc.fi/materiaali) to material.